eg424/MIP/README.md

 ## Contents

+* `serial_cam.py` – Unified interface for sending coil current values and automatically recording the camera feed with synchronized control.
 * `camera.py` – Live video feed and recording of workspace for positioning and experiment tracking.
 * `serial_interface.py` – Interface to send custom current commands to Arduino via serial communication.
 * `serial_cal_test.py` – Automated script to incrementally increase current for magnetic field calibration.
 * `modifiedPWM.ino` – Arduino code with calibrated parameters to generate PWM signals for coil current control.
 * `originalPWM.ino` – The legacy version of the Arduino control script, preserved for reference.

+### Testing Scripts

+* `seq1.py` - Repeatedly sends a fixed sequence of coil current commands to Hx, Hy with 0.5-second delays.

 ## System Overview